 There are a number of factors that can lead to razor bumps.
 One is genetic: if you have thick, curly hair you are much more likely to experience razor bumps.
 Not practicing good shave technique, like using too much pressure on a razor or over-stretching the skin during a shave, can also cause razor bumps.

 The modern multi-blade cartridge razor is also a major cause of razor bumps: they use “lift and cut technology,” known as hysteresis in the industry.
 The first blade is designed to tug on the hair and the following blade(s) cut it.
 As the razor passes, the hair then retracts back under the skin line.
 Curly hair or blockages of the follicle may not allow the hair to exit the skin properly, causing a bump.
+So using a razor with fewer blades (or just one!) can be a good strategy.

 The Gillette SkinGuard Blades And SkinGuard Strip